-Study both modern and traditional window treatments, including architectural and fabric window treatments.
-Explore the vast variety of wall coverings available on the market.
-Papers, upholstered walls, reflective surfaces and other wall surfaces are discussed.
+Study modern and traditional window treatments, including architectural and fabric ones.
+Explore the wide variety of wall coverings available on the market.
+Papers, upholstered walls, reflective surfaces, and other wall surfaces are discussed.

 MAGIC OF COLOR

 Study various color schemes and color psychology used in designing a home.
 Color trends in the market and materials used are discussed.